The Returning Officer (RO) appoints around 500 people to help run the elections held within the Royal Borough.

 - Postal vote clerk: £10 an hour.

-Individuals who are interested in working at the UK Parliamentary election on Thursday 12 December 2019 should register their interest by completing the online form below:
+Individuals who are interested in working at the Police and Crime Commissioner election on Thursday 7 May 2020 should register their interest by completing the online form below:

 Every year, the Electoral Registration Officer (ERO) employs a number of electoral registration canvassers to make visits to properties in the borough to collect the electoral registration details of householders.

 Canvassers are required to assist householders with filling out the forms and returning them to the Elections Office.
 This information is used to compile the revised register of electors.
-The next revised register will be the 2020 Register of Electors published on 1 December 2019.
-We are currently looking for canvassers to help with the compilation of the 2020 Register of Electors in October and November 2019.
+The next revised register will be the 2021 Register of Electors published on Tuesday 1 December 2020.
+We will be recruiting canvassers to help with the compilation of the 2021 Register of Electors between September and November 2020.

 For more information about the role and how to apply, please see the documents below: